Norway, Travel Tips, Travel to learn more

 Norway is a very big country, lengthwise.
 If you plan to have an itinerary including places in the arctic circle and the southern cities of Norway, it would involve a fair bit of travel, unless you have planned a trip of about one month or more, in which case you can take your time to travel at your leisure.
 There are trains, ferries and buses to travel within cities.
 Each city has their own travel app that one can use to book tickets.
 Keep reading, we’ll tell you all about it soon.

 We had around 2 weeks to explore Norway.
-Our ititnerary included Oslo (the capital city), Bergen, Bodø , Flam, Aurland( also nearby places like Gudvangan and the famous Viking village- Njardarheimr), Lofoten Islands and the northernmost city in Norway “Tromsø”.
+Our itinerary included Oslo (the capital city), Bergen, Bodø , Flam, Aurland( also nearby places like Gudvangan and the famous Viking village- Njardarheimr), Lofoten Islands and the northernmost city in Norway “Tromsø”.
 Please note we’ll be able to explain the public transport information for only these places.

 First things first; We can’t stress enough on getting a sim card when you travel to Norway.
 It’s a huge country with a low population and filled with wild forests.
 If you don’t plan on renting a car, then a local sim is your next best bet.
 The Sim card of Mycall is a good option.
 You can check out their official website to view the different data plans.
 You only need to pay for the data plan as the sim card is free.